webmasterCCB/CCBwebsite/about.md

 ### Rehearsals

-We rehearse Tuesday evenings from 6:30 at Cedar Shoals High School.
+We rehearse Tuesday evenings at Cedar Shoals High School starting promptly at 6:30.

 ### Performance Venues